liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Optional_output.rst

 Additional optional output routines
 ---------------------------------------------

-In addition to the optional inputs communicated through FARKSET* calls and the optional outputs extracted from IOUT and ROUT, the following user-callable routines are available:
+In addition to the optional inputs communicated through FARKSET* calls and the optional outputs extracted from *IOUT* and *ROUT*, the following user-callable routines are available.

-To obtain the error weight array EWT, containing the multiplicative error weights used the WRMS norms, the user may call the routine :f:func:`FARKGETERRWEIGHTS()` as follows:
+To obtain the error weight array *EWT*, containing the multiplicative error weights used in the WRMS norms, the user may call the routine :f:func:`FARKGETERRWEIGHTS()` as follows:

 .. f:subroutine:: FARKGETERRWEIGHTS(EWT, IER)